PipeItToDevNull/PipeItToDevNull.github.io/_posts/BLOCKEd-2022-01-05-dns-backups-powershell.md

 The script we have below is designed to push our backups to a file share with a name based on the date, root zone, and server the backup is from.

-This script also utilizes my
+> This script utilizes my [email script submodule](https://blog.dev0.sh/2022/01/04/email-script.html)

 ## Code
 ### Backup